Home » Lunch/Dinner » One Pot Chili Mac Recipe

 • 1 tablespoon garlic powder

-• 1 15oz can of kidney beans, drained and rinsed
+• 1 can (15 oz) of dark or light red kidney beans, drained and rinsed

-• 4 cups of chicken or vegetable stock
+• 4 cups of low sodium chicken or vegetable broth

 • 2 cups of uncooked elbow macaroni